exercism/javascript/exercises/concept/elyses-destructured-enchantments/.meta/design.md

 - Using destructuring to get the first item of an array
 - Using destructuring to get the second item of an array (skip hole)
-- Using destructuring + rest elements to get the last item of an array
 - Using destructuring to get the first two items of an array
-- Using destructuring + rest elements to get the head and tail of an array
-- Using spread to turn an array into a list of parameters
-- Using rest elements to turn a list of parameters into an array
 - Using destructuring to swap two values
+- Using destructuring to extract properties from an object
+- Using destructuring to extract properties from an object and rename them

 ## Out of scope

-- Anything with objects
 - Default values

 ## Concepts

 - `array-destructuring`
-- `rest-and-spread`
+- `object-destructuring`

 ## Prerequisites